OrchardLANL/DPFEHM.jl/README.md

-# DPFEHM: A Differentiable Subsurface Flow Simulator
+# DPFEHM: A Differentiable Subsurface Physics Simulator

 ## Description

-DPFEHM is a [Julia](http://julialang.org/) module that includes differentiable numerical models with a focus on fluid flow and transport in the Earth's subsurface.
+DPFEHM is a [Julia](http://julialang.org/) module that includes differentiable numerical models with a focus on the Earth's subsurface, especially fluid flow.
 Currently it supports the groundwater flow equations (single phase flow), Richards equation (air/water), the advection-dispersion equation, and the 2d wave equation.

 ## Installation
 You can install DPFEHM within Julia by running